hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

           path: /tmp/project/
 ```

-File structure may look like the below:
+The Artifact File structure may look like the below:

-Note that, all data illustrated is for understanding purposes only.
-There is no relavence to the actual performance claim from HPE GreenLake.

 ```sql
 IDClusterCreation,DateTime,BlueprintType,ClusterCreationDuration,ClusterDeletionDuration,ClusterScaleUpDuration,ClusterScaleDownDuration